Health officials release updated town-by-town breakdown of coronavirus hot spots in Bay State

 Based on the average daily cases per 100,000 residents, each city or town has been designated as a higher risk (red), moderate risk (yellow), or lower risk (green) community.
 Communities with fewer than five cases are not given a designation.

+Seventeen cities and towns now fall in the Department of Public Health’s highest-risk category for COVID-19 transmission, including six that were newly added.

-Chatham, Chelsea, Dedham, Everett, Framingham, Lawrence, Lynn, Lynnfield, Methuen, Monson, New Bedford, Revere and Winthrop are all considered to be in the red category.
+Chelsea, Dedham, Everett, Framingham, Lawrence, Lynn, Lynnfield, Monson, Nantucket, New Bedford, Plainville, Revere, Saugus, Tyngsborough, Winthrop, Worcester and Wrentham are all considered to be in the red category.

-Chatham, Dedham, Lynnfield, Methuen, Monson and New Bedford were all elevated to high-risk areas this week.
+Nantucket, Plainville, Saugus, Tyngsborough, Worcester and Wrentham were all elevated to high-risk areas this week.

-Westhampton was considered to be high-risk but has decreased enough to be given no designation in this week’s report.
+Chatham and Methuen were both in the red last week but were decreased to no designation and moderate risk respectively in this week’s report.

-The state’s positive test rate has hovered at a low of 0.9 percent for a week dropped to 0.8 percent — a new record low, in Wednesday’s daily data report.
+Public health officials also announced that they will now report COVID-19 data from colleges and universities.

 Below is a full town-by-town breakdown.
 The “rate” column indicates the number of cases per 100,000 people and provides a standardized way to compare the burden of disease in cities and towns regardless of the size of their population, according to health officials.